Closed loop obstruction

 - Small mass lesion demonstrated immediately superior to the collapsed lung.

 - Sclerotic lesion in the posterior aspect of the body of T10.

-Diagnosis: Closed loop obstruction with developing mesenteric ischaemia.
+Diagnosis: Closed loop obstruction with developing mesenteric ischemia.

-Abrupt change in calibre both before and after the distended loop confirms presence of a closed loop obstruction.
+Abrupt change in caliber both before and after the distended loop confirms presence of a closed loop obstruction.
 A thickened bowel loop is noted.
-In the presence of an obstruction and mesenteric haziness, this is highly suspicious of bowel ischaemia.
+In the presence of an obstruction and mesenteric haziness, this is highly suspicious of bowel ischemia.
 No evidence of perforation however, is demonstrated.

 A constellation of other findings is also demonstrated, in keeping with widespread metastatic spread of the stated lung carcinoma.
 In light of the peritoneal deposits, this appears as the most likely cause of the obstruction.

-The primary finding was confirmed at the operating theatre.
+The primary finding was confirmed at the operating theater.

 - Notify clinician urgently via telephone